-Lab Manual: Chemistry 102 Laboratory eManual.
-Can be purchased online through Cengage/WebAssign at http://webassign.net 1 typically on the first day of the semester.
+Lab Manual: Chemistry 202 Laboratory eManual.
+Can be purchased online through Cengage/WebAssign at http://webassign.net1 typically on the first day of the semester.
 The cost varies based upon the Cengage access package students choose.
 The stand-alone cost is \sim \$55.
 (Required)

-Calculator: Capable of handling scientific notation; does not need to be expensive.
+Calculator: Capable of handling scientific notation; does not need not be expensive.
 (Required)